How Much Do Most Nursing Homes Cost a Month?

 Additional Costs

-Beyond the basic cost of care, there are often additional expenses to consider.
+Beyond the basic cost of care, additional expenses are often considered.
 These may include:

 • Medical Supplies and Medications: While some nursing homes include these costs in the basic fee, others charge extra for medications and medical supplies.